Hungry (Fergie song): Critical reception

 Upon release, the song received generally positive reviews.
 Jon Wiederhorn of Radio.com praised for "stuttering beat and sensual vocals".
 Idolators Mike Wass described the song as "hypnotic hip-hop track" and believed that it "sounds more like an interlude than an actual song".
 Tara Joshi of The Guardian said that the song "is all sassy delivery and theatrical production that prove Fergie an unstoppable force of hip-hop-infused pop".

 Music videos

 "Hungry (1st Byte)" was released on June 9, 2016.
-After its release, it was presumed that "Hungry" would be an intro track for Fergie's sophomore album.
+After its release, it was presumed that "Hungry" would be an intro track for Fergie's second album.
 In the video, there are snakes, spiders, fire and a broken glass.
 MTV's Madeline Roth described the music video as "exciting, promising sign of more to come".
 Brennan Carley of Spin called it "stylish as hell".

 "Hungry (2nd Byte)" was released on June 28, 2016.
 In the video, it confirmed the title of Fergie's second studio album, as her husband Josh Duhamel said in an interview, Double Dutchess.
 The official music video was released on August 24, 2017.
 It was directed by Bruno Ilogti and Giovanni Bianco.

 The official music video was released on August 24, 2017.
 It features Rick Ross is featured on it, and was also directed by Bruno Ilogti and Giovanni Bianco.